-If we are unable to timely attract and retain the most significant mortgage originators as customers, our ability to achieve our business goals could be negatively impacted.
+If we are unable to continue to attract and retain the most significant mortgage originators as customers, our ability to achieve our business goals could be negatively impacted.

 The success of our mortgage insurance business is highly dependent on our ability to attract and retain as customers the most significant mortgage lenders in the U.S., as determined by volume of their own originations as well as volume of insured business they may acquire from other lenders through their correspondent channels.
 We believe these mortgage lenders are critical to the achievement of our business goals because of their dominant market share.
 As a result of their size and market share, these entities originate a significant majority of low down payment mortgages in the U.S. and, therefore, influence the size of the MI market.
 We are currently doing business with a majority of these lenders.
-However, there is no assurance we will receive approvals from each of the remaining lenders to do MI business in a timely manner or at all.
-If we fail to obtain and retain one or more approvals, our business, financial condition and operating results could be adversely impacted.
-Even if these lenders become our customers, we cannot be certain that any loss of business from one would be replaced from other new or existing lenders.
-Such lenders may decide to write business only with certain mortgage insurers based on their views with respect to an insurer's pricing, underwriting guidelines, loss mitigation practices, financial strength or other factors.
-Our customers may choose to diversify the mortgage insurers with which they do business, which could negatively affect our level of NIW and our market share.
+However, there is no assurance we will receive approvals from each of the remaining lenders to transact MI business with them.
+If we are unable to maintain our approved status with one or more of these mortgage lenders, our business, financial condition and operating results could be adversely impacted.
+Even if these lenders become our customers, we cannot be certain that any loss of business from one would be replaced from other new or existing lender customers.
+Such lenders may decide to write business only with certain mortgage insurers based on their views with respect to an insurer's pricing, underwriting guidelines, servicing and loss mitigation practices, financial strength or other factors.
+Our customers may choose to diversify the mortgage insurers with which they do business which could negatively affect our level of NIW and our market share.
 In addition, our Master Policy does not, and by law cannot, require our customers to do business with us.
-In 2015, premiums earned from one significant customer exceeded 10% of our consolidated revenues.
-The loss of this customer could have a material adverse impact on our financial condition and results of operations.
-The loss of business from additional significant customers could also have an adverse effect on the amount of new business we are able to write, and consequently, our financial condition and opera
+In 2016, premiums earned from one significant customere, could have an adverse effect on the amount of new business we are able to write, and consequently, our financial condition and operating results.

 As a participant in the mortgage lending and MI industries, we rely on e-commerce and other technologies to conduct business with our customers.
-Our inability to meet the technological demands of customers could adversely impact our business, financial condition and operating results.
+If we do not maintain connectivity or otherwise meet the technological demands of our customers, our business, financial condition and operating results could be adversely affected.

-We primarily rely on e-commerce and other technologies to provide and expand our products and services.
+We primarily rely on e-commerce and other technologies to provide and distribute our products and services.
 Customers require us to provide and service our MI products in a secure manner, either electronically via our internet website or through direct electronic data transmissions.
 Accordingly, we invest resources in establishing and maintaining electronic connectivity with customers and, more generally, in e-commerce and technological advancements.
-In order to integrate electronically with mortgage lenders, we need to continue to connect our system to the industry's leading third-party loan origination systems.
-We expect this integration process to continue into the foreseeable future and may take a significant amount of time before it is complete.
-We are also working to integrate directly with those lenders that maintain their own, proprietary loan origination and servicing system technologies, recognizing that the time-lines for these integrations are heavily dependent upon the lenders' internal technology resources.
-Our inability to continue to make progress with these e-commerce connections could negatively impact our ability to attract as customers the larger mortgage lenders who rely on these connections to do business.
-Many customers require us to have such connectivity in place as a precursor to doing business with them.
-Our business, financial condition and operating results may be adversely impacted if we do not successfully establish these arrangements or otherwise keep pace with the technological demands of customers.
+Our business, financial condition and operating results may be adversely impacted if we do not successfully establish and maintain these arrangements or otherwise keep pace with the technological demands of customers.